Medical School Personal Statement Writing Guide

 Avoid these 5 common mistakes students make when writing their personal statements:

 • Clichés: “I just want to help people,” “from a young age,” “I’ve always wanted to,” and “for as long as I can remember,” are just some of the overused phrases in personal statements.
-Other clichés we’ve seen often include saying that you’ve wanted to be a doctor for your whole life, using overly dramatic patient anecdotes, or prideful-sounding stories about how you saved a life as a pre-med student.
+Other red flags we’ve seen often include saying that you’ve wanted to be a doctor for your whole life, using overly dramatic patient anecdotes, or prideful-sounding stories about how you saved a life as a pre-med student.
 Eliminate clichés from your writing.

 • Name-dropping: At best, naming a prominent member of the medical community in your statement sounds braggadocious and will probably be brushed off.
-At worst, an adcom reader may think poorly of the person you mention and dismiss you based on the connection.
+At worst, an AdCom reader may think poorly of the person you mention and dismiss you based on the connection.
 If you do know a well-known and well-respected person in the medical field and worked closely with them, request a letter of recommendation instead.

 • Using extensive quotes from other people: This is your chance to show who you are.
 Quoting a philosopher or trusted advisor in these few precious characters takes away from the impact you can have.
 A single short quote might be okay if it’s highly relevant to the story you’re telling, but don’t go beyond that.